 2026 Manifesto: Policy Summary

-(Note, this summary has been produced by AI, using my full manifesto as the source.
-For more detail, please see the full manifesto.)
+(Note, this summary has been produced by AI, using my manifesto as the source.
+This summary is for guide purposes only, the manifesto itself is the definitive guide to my policies.)

 Cost of Living and Housing